-- Alcohol withdrawal - · Non-compliance with medications - 2.
+- Drug overdose Metabolic Stroke Traumatic - Toxins Stroke - Non-compliance with medications - 2.
 Administer oxygen by appropriate method and monitor Pulse Oximetry, if available.
 Patients with prolonged ongoing seizure activity should receive high-flow oxygen. - 3.
-Confirm and document tube placement with auscultation and ETCO2 detector/secondary device Follow Confirmation of Airway Placement Protocol #2032 - 4.
+Confirm and document tube placement with auscultation and ETCO2 detector/secondary device -Follow Confirmation of Airway Placement Protocol #2032 - 4.
 If unable to intubate on up to 3 attempts, consider alternative/ rescue airway. - 5.
 See Pulse Oximetry protocol #226.
 Pulse Oximetry must not delay the application of oxygen.
 Record SpO2 after administration of oxygen or intubation. - 6.
-Blood should be drawn in red top tube for analysis at the hospital unless the patient is a known diabetic who takes insulin or oral diabetic medications (e.g. micronase, glyburide, glucophage, etc...), has a known history of seizure disorder, or has ongoing seizure activity that prohibits blood draw. - 7.
+Blood should be drawn in red top tube for analysis at the hospital unless the patient is a known diabetic who takes insulin or oral diabetic medications (e.g. glyburide, metformin, etc...), has a known history of seizure disorder, or has ongoing seizure activity that prohibits blood draw. - 7.
 Prevent patient from sustaining physical injury. - 8.
-50% Dextrose may be diluted 1:1 with NSS to administer 25% Dextrose - 9.
+50% dextrose may be diluted 1:1 with NSS to administer 25%.
+There is an increased risk of tissue damage if 50% dextrose extravasates, and the time to regaining consciousness is similar when using either 10% or 50%, therefore administration of 10% dextrose is preferred.
+ALS services may carry dextrose for the treatment of hypoglycemia in adults in any concentration between 10-50%. - 9.
 Glucagon dosage (if available): - a.
-1 mg IM if patient is > 20 kg or 5 y/o - b.
+1 mg IM if patient is $\geq$ 20 kg or 5 y/o - b.
 0.5 mg IM if patient is < 20 kg or 5 y/o - 10.
 Seizures related to eclampsia can occur in the third trimester or can even occur days or weeks after delivery.
 Eclampsia should be considered in pregnant or post-partum women who have a new onset seizure without prior history of seizure disorder or who have a history of preeclampsia or hypertension associated with the pregnancy. - 11.
 If eclampsia seizure does not stop after magnesium, then administer benzodiazepine as listed. - 12.
 If IV/ IO is not obtainable, may administer rectal or IM medications.
-May repeat these doses once. - 13.
-If fever > 38° C or 100.4° F, administer acetaminophen (if available),15 mg/kg.
-If patient is still seizing or not awake enough to swallow, suppository form should be inserted rectally.
+May repeat these doses once. - If fever > 38° C or 100.4° F, administer acetaminophen (if available),15 mg/kg.
+If patient is still seizing or not awake enough to swallow, suppository form should be inserted rectally. - If pregnant >20 weeks estimated gestation, contact medical command to consider transport to a facility with licensed obstetrical care unit - see Patient Destination-Ground Ambulance Protocol #170.

-- A. Review for documentation of blood glucose if patient does not have a history of seizure disorder. - B. Review for documentation of vital signs and Pulse Oximetry after administration of benzodiazepine. - Review for documentation of description of any witnessed seizure activity.
+- A. Review for documentation of blood glucose if patient does not have a history of seizure disorder. - B. Review for documentation of vital signs and Pulse Oximetry after administration of benzodiazepine. - C. Review for documentation of description of any witnessed seizure activity.

-SERIOUSLY ILL APPEARING PATIENT STATEWIDE ALS PROTOCOL

-Initial Patient Contact- See Protocol #201

-Initiate IV NSS

-If signs of hypoglycemia, check blood glucose

-Consider obtaining blood samples

-See Altered Level of Consciousness Protocol #7002A or #7002P

-NO

-Consider ECG monitoring Reassess patient as
+SERIOUSLY ILL APPEARING PATIENT STATEWIDE ALS PROTOCOL Initial Patient Contact- See Protocol #201 Initiate IV NSS If signs of hypoglycemia, check blood glucose Consider obtaining blood samples See Altered Level of Consciousness Glucose < 60 mg/dL?
+YES Protocol #7002A or #7002P NO Consider ECG monitoring Reassess patient as indicated Contact Medical Command

-SERIOUSLY ILL APPEARING PATIENT STATEWIDE ALS PROTOCOL
+Effective 07/01/07 SERIOUSLY ILL APPEARING PATIENT STATEWIDE ALS PROTOCOL